SenseLogic/PHOENIX/README.md

 # Phoenix

-Lightweight language that compiles to PHP.
+Lightweight language and template engine which compiles to PHP.

 ## Features

 * More concise and readable syntax than standard PHP.
 * Watches file modifications for instant recompilation.
-* Easy debugging and integration with existing code.
+* Very easy debugging and integration with existing code.

 ## Sample